-Finally, the argument from suffering fails even when suffering compromises one’s ability to engage in moral deliberation.
-For although moral deliberation is necessary in complex moral situations, it is not always necessary for establishing loving unions of which eudaimonia may be analogously predicated.
-For ultimately there is only one act of love: namely, the act of making love by affirming the other, whether by benevolence, by beneficence, or by appreciating the other’s benevolence or beneficence.
-None of these necessarily requires rational deliberation as shown, for instance, by the quick smile of appreciation.
-As a result, love remains possible even in those cases of intense suffering that reduces one to the state of only being able to appreciate the relief given by the kindnesses of others.
+The argument from suffering also fails when suffering compromises one’s ability to engage in moral deliberation.
+For although moral deliberation is necessary in complex moral situations, it is not always necessary for establishing the loving unions of which eudaimonia may be analogously predicated.
+For ultimately there is only one act of genuine love: namely, the act of making love by affirming the other, whether by benevolence, by beneficence, or by manifesting appreciation for the other’s being.
+None of these necessarily requires complex moral deliberations, as shown, for instance, by the quick smile of appreciation.
+As a result, love remains possible even in those cases of intense suffering that reduces one to the state of only being able to thank care givers for their kindnesses.
 In such cases, the expression of appreciation undertaken to affirm the comforter may be the only virtuous act possible for the sufferer.
 As such, it is an eudaimonic act uniting the comforter and the sufferer in love.
 For this reason, joy and peace can permeate the most tragic sick rooms.

 The unification of persons that occurs through love is not only what makes the giving of comfort a joy, but is also what enables one to bear the sight of suffering long enough and perceptively enough to give real comfort.
 Only love permits the personal presence so essential to comfort.
 Only love fears not the vulnerabilities unmasked, within the other—and oneself—by suffering.
-This unmasking, moreover, simplifies the affirmation of the other as a person, whether given with the bestowal or reception of comfort, and unites, for that moment, the giver and the sufferer into love’s eudaimonic relationship.
-In no other case (shy of mystical union) is the eudaimonic unification of neighbors so simple: there is no mistaking the reality of comfort, the giver’s goodwill, and the sufferer’s appreciation.
+This unmasking, moreover, simplifies the affirmation of the other as a person, whether given with the bestowal or the reception of comfort, and unites, for that moment, the giver and the sufferer into love’s eudaimonic relationship.
+In no other case (shy of mystical union) is love’s eudaimonic unification so simple: there is no mistaking the reality of comfort, the giver’s goodwill, and the sufferer’s appreciation for the giver.

 Suffering thus facilitates eudaimonic relationships.
-And, once again, the argument from suffering fails: it is not the case that suffering necessarily precludes eudaimonia and defeats indefeasible eudaimonic obligations.
-This is especially the case because if it were otherwise, none could ever attain the secondary form of eudaimonia by acting virtuously toward others.
-In other words, if an instance of an act cannot be eudaimonic, no act can be eudaimonic in so far as being an instance characterizes every human act in this life.
+And, once again, the argument from suffering fails: it is not the case that suffering necessarily precludes this life’s eudaimonia and nullifies indefeasible eudaimonic obligations.

 Conclusion:

 The argument from suffering charges natural law with the incoherence of grounding morality’s indefeasibility on that which is not always attainable, namely, eudaimonia.
-I have argued that the attempt to counter this argument by basing indefeasibility on a good other than eudaimonia either renders indefeasibility inexplicable or compromises the right to religious freedom.
+I have argued that the attempt to counter this argument by basing indefeasibility on a good other than eudaimonia either renders the universality of moral indefeasibility inexplicable or compromises the right to religious freedom by conflating natural law and religious morality.
 The other rebuttals, unlike the first one, succeed.
-They show that the argument from suffering fails because eudaimonia is defined according to human nature rather than according to individual’s psychological state, and because hope for attaining eudaimonia in the future remains rational for those who suffer, and because suffering is here and now compatible with various forms of eudaimonia.
+They show that the argument from suffering fails because eudaimonia is defined according to human nature rather than according to the individual’s psychological state, and because hope for attaining eudaimonia in the future remains rational for those who suffer, and because suffering is here and now compatible with the virtuous acts constitutive of love and this life’s eudaimonia.
 Consequently, suffering does not eliminate the indefeasibility of moral obligations based on eudaimonia.

 University of St. Thomas, St. Paul, MN